northosts/wuxt/README.md

 The commands are checking if the containers are running and installing needed dependencies automatically.
 So if ***WP-CLI*** is not installed in the container it will be installed before running a `wp` command.

+## Scaffolding

+There are some tasks you repeat in every ***WordPress*** project.
+One of them is creating post types.
+To make that task easy, we added the `wuxt-generate-cpt` task.
+You just have to input post type slug and name, everything else is taken care of:

+    gulp wuxt-generate-cpt

+The custom post type definition is copied into the `cpts` folder of the wuxt theme and loaded automatically by the theme.

+To query the new post-type you can use the `cpt` method of the **wuxt** `$wp` object.